 Today you’re sending out 1,000 emails but what about when your business grows and is sending out 50,000?
 How scalable is the email marketing system you’re looking at and how much will it cost you to scale up with them?

 Preferably, choose a solution which can scale with your business as you expand and take into advantage that your needs may change over time.
-Does the system you are looking at provide the flexibility to handle that kind of change?
+Does the system you are looking to provide the flexibility to handle that kind of change?
 It doesn’t have to offer these extra capabilities directly, but can it work well with other third-party systems, perhaps?

 7. Customer Service

 As a business owner, you know that at the heart of every business is your customer service.
-When buying in to a service, that is true as well.
+When buying into a service, that is true as well.
 Find out what level of support you will get from the company offering the email marketing system and if there is a large enough community to support it as well.

 Final Thoughts: The Best Email Marketing Service

-Again – almost all email marketing systems in market have a free trial.
+Again – almost all email marketing systems in the market have a free trial.
 I would highly recommend signing up for and testing them out before you buy-in.

 However, since these are my recommendations, I would suggest that if you’re a large business then it would be a good idea to look more closely towards Constant Contact and GetResponse.
-If you’re running a blog, small site or anything else, then feel free to check out any of the top five email marketing systems I recommended.
+If you’re running a blog, small site or anything else, then feel free to check out any of the top six email marketing systems I recommended.